vooku/rejfpank-visuals/README.md

 The rest of the readme is mostly for myself.

 ## Don't forget
-- sjednotit sr16 bicí se standartem
+- unify sr16 and mpx16 midi notes with the standard
 - GLFW 3.2 should be released soon and should support toggling fullscreen
 - create a GLFW_ICON when illustrations are ready
+- don't load models for each instance

 ## Ideas
-- use a function to create VBOs
 - create an algorithm to tessellate a rectangle
 	- parameter (starting from 1) is the 'tessellation lvl' -> cell count equals 1 / (tessellation lvl + 1)^2
 - Voronoi diagram with taxicab geometry